Manishearth/manishearth.github.io/source/drafts/fraud.md

 >
 > Henry Gondorff: That's why he won't know it.

-Here are a bunch of scam-relevant capabilities that LLMs have that would previously require significant skilled human effort per target:
+Here's a partial list of scam-relevant capabilities that LLMs have that would previously require significant skilled human effort per target:

  - Researching a mark to find out the best way to go after them
  - Personally tailoring all communication with a mark in mind, dynamically adjusting based on how they respond to various approaches